 Class and Gradebook Setup

-Your organization configures the Class and Gradebook Settings with the recommended configuration to save teachers’ time, so you may not need to adjust them.
-However, these Settings can be accessed by clicking the drop-down arrow at the top right of the Class and selecting Setup.
+Your organization configures the Class and Gradebook Settings with the recommended configuration to save teachers’ time, so teachers may not need to adjust them.
+However, these Settings can be accessed by teachers by clicking the drop-down arrow at the top right of the Class and selecting Setup.

 Students and Parents

-The Students and Parents section enables you to control how students and parents interact with your class.
+The Students and Parents section enables teachers to control how students and parents interact with their class.

-The Students field controls what students can do within a Class.
-When set to Can Enter Class and Participate, students can create Notes and Replies, participate in Polls, and Like items in the Class Feed.
+The Students field lets the teacher controls what students can do within a Class.
+When the teacher sets it to Can Enter Class and Participate, students can create Notes and Replies, participate in Polls, and Like items in the Class Feed.

-When set to Can View Class but Cannot Contribute, students can enter the Class and see the same content as you.
-Students can like your posts, but cannot share Notes, Reply, or participate in Polls.
-Students can still submit online assessments and take online tests.
+When the teacher set the field to Can View Class but Cannot Contribute, students can enter the Class and see the same content as the teacher.
+In this case, students can like teachers’ posts, but cannot share Notes, Reply, or participate in Polls.
+With this setting selected, students can still submit online assessments and take online tests.

-When set to Cannot Enter the Class, students are prevented from entering the Class.
+When the teacher sets the field to Cannot Enter the Class, students are prevented from entering the Class.
 Notes, Polls, Assessments, and journals can be seen in the student’s My Work report and their Home Screen Recent Activity feed.
-This option enables you to keep the Class closed if it is not in use.
+This option enables the teacher to keep the Class closed if it is not in use.

-The Parents field controls if parents can view your posts in the organized context of a Class or just in the Home Screen Recent Activity feed.
-If this field is set to Can Open Class but Only See Teacher Posts, parents can see your posts, but will not see the Students Panel, student posts, or your Replies to students.
+The Parents field lets the teacher control if parents can view teachers’ posts in the organized context of a Class or just in the Home Screen Recent Activity feed.
+If the teacher sets this field to Can Open Class but Only See Teacher Posts, parents can see teachers’ posts, but will not see the Students Panel, student posts, or teachers’ Replies to students.

-Parents can Like posts from within a Class or from the Recent Activity feed.
-You can see Likes from both parents and students.
+In this case, parents can Like posts from within a Class or from the Recent Activity feed.
+Teachers can see Likes from both parents and students.

-If this field is set to Can Not Enter the Class, parents are prevented from opening the Class.
-Your posts are seen in the parent’s Home Screen Recent Activity feed.
+If this field is set by the teacher to Can Not Enter the Class, parents are prevented from opening the Class.
+Teachers’ posts are seen in the parent’s Home Screen Recent Activity feed.

 Show Averages to Students and Parents

-When set to Don’t Show, students and parents will not see the calculated average beside the Class Name and in the My Work Report.
+When set to Don’t Show by the teacher, students and parents will not see the calculated average beside the Class Name and in the My Work Report.
 Setting this field to a grade scheme, for example as a percentage, will enable the student and parent to see the calculated average beside the Class Name and in the My Work Report.

 Subjective Performance Indicator

-The Gradebook includes Subjective Performance Indicators.
-The SPI enables you to convey student progress independent of calculated averages.
-You can choose if you would like to make this indicator visible to students and their parents.
+The Edsby Gradebook includes Subjective Performance Indicators.
+The SPI enables teachers to convey student progress independent of calculated averages.
+Teachers can choose if they would like to make this indicator visible to students and their parents.

 If this field is set to Show to Students and Parents, the SPI will be visible in the student’s My Work Report and Classes Panel.

-If this field is set to Don’t Show to Students and Parents only you will see the SPI in the Gradebook.
-The SPI is also visible when completing a Report Card, however, this information is never shared as part of the Report Card Submission.
+If this field is set to Don’t Show to Students and Parents, only teachers will see the SPI in the Gradebook and can use it as a personal organization tool.
+The SPI is also visible to teachers when completing a Report Card, however, this information is never shared as part of the Report Card Submission.